junguler/_image-manipulation/Primitive/README.md

 `-s` decides the width of outpot size, if don't passed it outputs at 1024 pixels witdh

+`-a` The opacity (0-255) of each shape added to the output image, default is 128 for half opacity, 255 for full opacity

 `-bg` decides the background color, use a hex value, default is average

 `-v` to see verbose log of what's happening